coleslaw-org/coleslaw/docs/config.md

 * `:separator`     => to set the separator for content metadata, default: ";;;;;"
 * `:sitenav`       => to provide relevant links and ease navigation
 * `:staging-dir`   => for Coleslaw to do intermediate work, default: "/tmp/coleslaw"
+* `:rsync-options` => for additional options to send rsync via command line for upload.
+Default "--delete -avz".
 [plugin-use]: https://github.com/redline6561/coleslaw/blob/master/docs/plugin-use.md